chenghaoc/reversed-tetris/README.md

 ## Contribution
 If you have any idea regarding the gameplay or code structure, I'm really glad to hear your advice.

-Issues and PR are welcome!
+Issues and PR are both welcome!

 ## License
 MIT